kshannon/cogs9/content/_index.md

 You are encouraged to (and at times will have to) work together and help one another.
 However, you are personally responsible for the work you submit.
 For assignments, it is also your responsibility to ensure you understand everything your group has submitted and to make sure the correct file has been uploaded, that the upload is uncorrupted, and that it renders correctly.
 Projects may include ideas and code from other sources—but these other sources must be documented with clear attribution.
 Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 We anticipate you all doing well in this course; however, if you are feeling lost or overwhelmed, that’s ok!
-Should that occur, we recommend: (1) asking questions in/after class, (2) attending office hours and/or (3) asking for help on Piazza (4) reaching out to course staff.
+Should that occur, we recommend: (i.) asking questions in/after class, (ii.) attending office hours and/or (iii.) reaching out to course staff via email.

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, Canvas, or Gradescope is down, or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment to me ([kshannon@ucsd.edu](kshannon@ucsd.edu) with subject line “Cogs9”), or else it will be graded as late.